Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 1. Get a server

-Go to Hetzner’s auction page, pick a server that fits your budget (32GB RAM and NVMe storage is a good starting point), and order it.
+Go to Hetzner’s auction page, pick a server that fits your budget and order it.
 You’ll have access within minutes.

 2. Install the OS

-Boot into rescue mode, install Ubuntu (22.04 or 24.04 LTS), and SSH in.
-Hetzner’s installimage tool makes this painless.
+Boot into rescue mode, install the latest Ubuntu LTS (or a linux flavour of your choice), and SSH in.
+Hetzner’s installimage tool makes this easy.

 3. Install Coolify